 Daryl believes that the community here at Norwest is unique because the “staff are committed to a holistic education for each student, ensuring they know their God-given purpose and are expertly equipped to pursue that purpose.”
 Daryl and his family serve in their Church community, as House Parents for their youth ministry and lead a young adults Bible study.

-Linda Hogan – Director of Teaching and Learning (Secondary)
+Linda Hogan – Director, Teaching and Learning (K-12)

 “What excites me most about teaching is igniting curiosity in students to learn something new, to extend themselves beyond what they considered themselves capable of.”

 Linda is very passionate for students to grow into great men and women of purpose.
 Linda’s desire to become a teacher developed when she was in Primary school.
 “My Year 4 teacher was urgently called away from the classroom.
 The teacher in the adjoining room rushed in, thrust a piece of chalk in my hand and nominated me to take over.
 It was such a delight at nine to be chosen for this important job and I remember vividly thinking, “I'd love to be a REAL teacher someday!"